graciegutman/vnc_server/README.md

 4. cleanUpCrew--the thread in charge of cleanup--is launched as a go routine with access to workerGroup and the alert channel

-5. handleClient--the thread in charge of client processes--is launched with access to its image channel, and its alert channel.
+5. handleClient--the thread in charge of client processes--is launched with access to its image channel, its connection object, and its alert channel.

+After this, Super can go back to listening for other clients.

+#####During Client Connection
+The handshake and initialization phase of the client connection simply consist of writing RFB messages back and forth, and if the server and client both receive expected messages during this phase, communication enters the main loop.

+The main loop consists of the following activities:
+The server reads any client messages and selects an appropriate response (for now, responses can be cursor events or image sending).
+It discards messages it cannot do anything about.
+The proper response function is then launched as a separate thread, which returns when data is written to the connection.
+In this way, reading and writing never block one another.

+When the client terminates its session, two deferred events fire before the client thread returns:

+1. A notification is sent to the cleanup thread that the client's image server must be deleted
+2. The client connection is closed

+#####After Client Connection
+When the cleanup thread receives notification of client termination, it broadcasts a message to all image server threads.
+When the image server thread receives the message, it finds that client's image channel in its list of channels and deletes it.

 In progress